 The City of Lakewood is soliciting project proposals that support and encourage tourism and cultural activities in Lakewood, Washington.
 The source of monies from which projects will be funded is the city’s share of taxes collected on overnight stays at hotels and motels within the City of Lakewood.

 The August 2014 edition of ‘Around Town’, the Town of Steilacoom’s newsletter, is available.
 Click here to download it.

 Scam calls to Tacoma Public Utilities customers have increased in the past couple of weeks, and the utility wants to help ensure no one loses money.

 Scammers have mainly targeted commercial customers, demanding they make an immediate payment with a prepaid card or risk having their service disconnected.
 Customers are often directed to purchase a Green Dot or Money Pak card.
 [Read more...]

-The City of Lakewood is accepting applications to fill two (2) vacancies on the Redevelopment Advisory Board.
+The City of Lakewood is accepting applications to fill six (6) vacancies on the Lakewood Arts Commission.

 DESCRIPTION: The role of the Lakewood Arts commission is to assess needs, establish priorities and make recommendations for enrichment of the community and promotion of its cultural vitality through the arts.
 The Lakewood Arts Commission will do the following: [Read more...]

 The Pierce County Council voted Tuesday, July 22, to clarify that a new ordinance is intended to ban overnight parking by tractor-trailers, not other large vehicles.
 [Read more...]